bsileo/hubitat_shinobi/README.md

 ## Setup and Use

-1. Open Apps and click "Add USer App"

-2. Select the Shinobi App from the list

-3. Under the Install/Setup section click "Tap to Setup..."

-4. Within Shinobi, create a new API key.
-This is under the main Menu-->API and click add.
+1. Within Shinobi, create a new API key.
+This is under the main Menu-->API and click Add.
 This key needs at least "Can Get Monitors" and "Can Control Monitors" access to use all the features in this integration.

+2. Open Apps and click "Add User App"

+3. Select the Shinobi App from the list

+4. Under the Install/Setup Section click "Tap to Setup..."

 5. Get the group key for your user in Shinobi.
 This is in the main menu-->Settings under the Account Info section.

 6. Enter the Group key and API Key in the correct locations in Hubitat

-7. Click Next
+7. Click Next...

 8. Select the monitors (cameras) to install into Hubitat.
 A new device will be created for each.